mickfuzz/phd4/_posts/2022-2-14-Game_Making_and_Coding_Fluency.md

 <!-- Working with learner stress and confusion was something that I struggled with for some time.
 One source of frustration started from giving learners clear pathway.
 The freedom to choose what game to create was liberating but then conversations about what was possible with the time and technical ability we had were hard and we did lose some families in this process.
 Starting with a template and creating resources to help common patterns helped resolve this tension.
 However having this menu of choices also created another issue.
 Having them all mapped out meant. -->
 <!-- Is this better in Missions?   -->

 **Learning Dimensions Map:** In learning environments where there is a lot of choice assessing learners via observation is beneficial.
 Rather than deciding what you want to teach and testing on that area, you map the learning of an authentic activity with diverse learner pathways.
 When researching hands-on tinkering in Science museums Bevan and Petrich -@petrich_it_2013 worked with educators to examine video footage of families interacting with exhibits.
 The resulting map of learning dimensions included underlying science concepts but also contained more general skills and helping behaviours involved in the exploratory learning processes.
 In a previous chapter on design and project based approaches we looked at Concept Maps and observation as a way for teachers and researchers to identify key learning suited to particular computing projects.
 One of the outcomes of my research was to extract from hours of recorded material some of the concepts and practices that learners engaged with when making games.
 While some are common to existing Computational Thinking frameworks others, including systems thinking concepts, are more unique to game making.
-The table below shows my resulting map on learning dimensions for the 3M game making model.
+Table 1.1. shows my resulting map on learning dimensions for the 3M game making model.

 |      Coding Concepts    | Systems Patterns    | Design Practices|